 Sonoma county transforms resident services with automated, highly secure digital workflows

-Using Adobe Acrobat DC and Adobe Sign, Sonoma County is replacing manual, paper-based processes with automated digital workflows.
+Using Adobe Acrobat DC and Adobe Acrobat Sign, Sonoma County is replacing manual, paper-based processes with automated digital workflows.

 People expect more digital services than ever from their governments.
 They want to pay fees, apply for permits, and request information without leaving their home.
 Over the past several years, Sonoma County has undertaken a digital transformation aimed at improving government services for the half a million residents in this California county.
-Using Adobe Acrobat and Adobe Sign, Sonoma County is replacing manual, paper-based processes with automated digital workflows that are fast, convenient, and more secure.
+Using Acrobat and Acrobat Sign, Sonoma County is replacing manual, paper-based processes with automated digital workflows that are fast, convenient, and more secure.

-“We made excellent strides to digitize individual documents with Adobe Acrobat DC, and Adobe Sign was the final piece to create end-to-end digital workflows that transform Sonoma County services,” says Jim McKenney, project manager for the Information Systems Department at Sonoma County.
+“We made excellent strides to digitize individual documents with Acrobat DC, and Acrobat Sign was the final piece to create end-to-end digital workflows that transform Sonoma County services,” says Jim McKenney, project manager for the Information Systems Department at Sonoma County.
 “Digital workflows make it easier to communicate with coworkers and the public — even during emergencies such as wildfires or pandemics.
 We’re averaging 1,900 documents signed per month across 22 departments, and that number is expected to grow as we encourage digital transformation across the county.”